roger-s-h/roger-s-h.github.io/about.markdown

 title: About
 permalink: /about/
 ---
+So, what is this site all about??
+Firstly, this site is mainly for entertainment purposes, with further intent to be educational/informational for my visitors.
+I'm looking to help share my experiences with you, in the hopes that you'll learn something about trading and investing, and making that as enjoyable of an experience as it can be.

+So if you're trying to get "hot picks"...
+You won't find that kind of information here.
+But if you're trying to learn more about financial markets and trading, then please feel free to explore!!!

-I’m just a person who loves penny stocks!!!!
+Basically, I’m just a person who **LOVES** penny stocks!!!!

-If you also love penny stocks, bookmark this website!
+If you also love penny stocks, **bookmark this website!**
 <br>
 <br>
 <br>